kxhit/SG_PR/README.md

 ### eval_pair

 This example takes a pair of graphs as input and output their similarity score.
 To run this example, you need to set the following parameters:
-- model: the model file.
+- model: the eval model file.
 - pair_file: a pair of graph.

 Then just run: